 The Week You Move Checklist

-- We should already have confirmed with you but in case we missed each other, call or email us to confirm your move date.
+- We should have already confirmed with you, but if we missed each other, call or email us to confirm your move date.

-- Has there been any changes to your move?
+- Have there been any changes to your move?

 - Now is the time to let us know.